Typically, the tour begins with an overview on the tea manufacturing process and tasting methods.

-On the way to view the plucking process, guests will be able to see the organic farm as well.
-The fruits and vegetables grown here are by the plantation workers, who have been gifted this land by the estate.
+On the way to view the plucking process, guests will be able to see the organic farm and polyhouses as well.
+The fruits and vegetables grown here are by the plantation workers, who have the greenest thumbs we have ever seen!

 The tour will then continue on to the gardens, where a lovely tea tasting session awaits.
 With the mountains in front and the tea bushes all around, guests will be able to learn about how to taste teas, and try our exceptional bouquet.
 Wah Tea Estate is fortunate to have plenty of plots in different locations, so that we can visit some of the more beautiful plots and see how the Wah tea plucker ladies are adept at plucking only the two leaves and a bud – the essence which lends Wah its high quality taste.
 Guests can also try their hand at plucking the tea themselves.

-Himachal Pradesh is teeming with adventure activities.
+Himachal Pradesh and the Palampur area is teeming with adventure activities.
 The beautiful mountains and surreal natural beauty, coupled with the incredible climate demand that tourists spend time outdoors and push their limits.
 The best part about the activities is that there is something to interest everyone, and many have various levels to suit individual preferences.

 Discover Dharamshala - Dharamshala and McLeod Gunj have a rich Tibetian history.
 Take a day to see the beautiful Norbulingka institute, see the residence and main monastery of the Dalai Lama, and spend some time browsing the quaint little street shopping at McLeod Gunj.
 There are also some great options to try out for meals and snacks.

-Andretta Pottery - Only a 15 minute drive away, the renowned pottery village lets you take pottery classes for 20 minutes, or for a day.
-Get those wheels in motion and be surprised with how therapeutic this activity can be.
+Andretta Village - Only a 15 minute drive away, the renowned village has the interesting Sobha Singh Art Gallery, Norah Richard's original mud home, and the well known Andretta Pottery which lets you take pottery classes for 20 minutes, or for a day.

 Jeep Safari - Drive up to the top of a mountain on a 4x4 and enjoy a picnic on top with a fantastic view.